KvalitetsIT/monitoring101/04-configuring-prometheus/README.md

   evaluation_interval: 15s
 ```

-The end result is that our new metrics are available in Prometheus and Grafana.
-It is however important to note that they will not show up the endpoints of our applications.
+Now our new metrics are available in Prometheus and Grafana.
+It is however important to note that these new metrics will not show up in the endpoints of our applications.

 ### Configuring Micrometer to keep track of HTTP requests - Histograms
 Sometimes one is interested in monitoring metrics related to HTTP request processing time.
 In this section we'll take a look at how to implement a metric which tracks two things: 1) the percentage of HTTP requests that finish in less than 15ms and 2) the percentage of HTTP requests that finish in less than 400ms.

 In order to achieve this, we will be configuring the default HTTP metrics in Micrometer.
 This can either be achieved using an application.properties file or by setting environment variables directly in our compose.yaml file.
 We will be doing the latter because it's easier.

-We do this simply by setting the management_metrics_distribution_slo_http_server_requests environment variable to 15ms,400ms.
-This is done by adding the line ```management_metrics_distribution_slo_http_server_requests=15ms,400ms``` to our compose file like so:
+We do this simply by setting the management_metrics_distribution_slo_http_server_requests environment variable to *15ms,400ms*.
+This is done by adding the line ```management_metrics_distribution_slo_http_server_requests=15ms,400ms``` to our compose file:

 ```
   java-app-a: